 At Sacred Heart Catholic Primary School all pupils are expected to be in school in good time.

-• The bell rings in the playground at 8:55am.
-All classes are given 5 minutes to get into the building safely.
+• The school gates open at 8:45am.
+All classes are given 15 minutes to get into the building safely.

 • The main school gates on George’s Road are locked promptly at 9:00am.
 Late arrivals are disruptive to both the child being late and other pupils in the class.

 The Margaret Mary Annexe gate is also locked at 9.00.
 Year 5 or 6 late arrivals will have their name and time of arrival recorded.
 If a child arrives after 9.00 they are to report to the main office in Georges Road.

 • If a Nursery - Year 4 child is late they need to report to the main office area where their name and time of arrival will be recorded.
 A reason for the lateness is to be provided.

 All lateness is recorded and reported on your child’s end of year report.
 Persistent late arrivals will be required to meet with the Educational Welfare Officer and may result in disciplinary action.